forestdb/forestdb.org/models/plural-predication-webppl.md

 Curiously, if I weaken the semantics in the original Church model, I get the same (unexpected) qualitative predictions from the WebPPL model.

-So, something Church does with handling zero-probability events got us our orginal results.
+So, something Church does with handling zero-probability events got us our original results.
 The hope is that if I can understand what that thing is, we can start to understand how the model ought to be structured.